sekhri101/personal-goals/happy-moments/README.md

 ## 2018

+- 02/04/2018: [Owls Near Me](https://www.owlsnearme.com/) is a super cute site; awesome blanket-fort day
+- 02/03/2018: Made clementine and mint sorbet with my Little; made calzones for a friend
+- 02/02/2018: Had Japanese food with D's colleague and her husband
+- 01/31/2018: First riding lesson in my new town!
 - 01/27/2018: Cooked mushroom-tomato baked ziti for friends on our ski trip.
 Listened to friends give each other tarot card readings.
 - 01/21/2018: Sat with D in the morning, telling him about our backyard birds and planning our spring garden
 - 01/20/2018: Took wallpaper down in the kitchen, took down curtains in kitchen, laundry room, and bathroom